-- 4.3.1 Expansion of adjacent municipalities and hamlet communities will be ensured in an orderly manner and in a manner that encourages the sustainability of the municipalities and communities. - (a) Adjacent municipalities and hamlet communities will be encouraged to accommodate growth in areas that would minimize the removal of: - (i) regionally significant natural resources; and - (ii) environmentally sensitive areas. - 4.3.2 Development on lands near adjacent municipalities and hamlet communities should be in harmony with future growth requirements and should be able to accommodate urban uses. - (a) The policies within approved Intermunicipal Development Plans and any approved Site Development Plan or, when required, an Area Structure Plans will apply to the lands located in the areas affected by those Plans. - (b) The County will continue to work closely with adjacent municipalities in the detailed planning of the lands near them, and by continuing to do detailed planning with the goals being the best utilization of the land and the minimization of long range land use conflicts and servicing costs.
+- 4.3.1 Expansion of adjacent municipalities and hamlet communities into Urban Growth Areas will be encouraged to occur in an orderly manner and in a manner that encourages the sustainability of the municipalities and communities. - (a) Adjacent municipalities and hamlet communities will be encouraged to accommodate growth in areas that would minimize the removal of: - (i) regionally significant natural resources; and - (ii) environmentally sensitive areas. - 4.3.2 Development on lands near adjacent municipalities and hamlet communities should be in harmony with future growth requirements and should be able to accommodate urban uses. - (a) The policies within approved Intermunicipal Development Plans and any approved Site Development Plan or, when required, an Area Structure Plans will apply to the lands located in the areas affected by those Plans. - (b) The County will continue to work closely with adjacent municipalities in the detailed planning of the lands near them, and by continuing to do detailed planning with the goals being the best utilization of the land and the minimization of long range land use conflicts and servicing costs.